Crappy presentations logo

 A list of bullet points?
 Predictable and boring.
 Instead, present your key ideas through Icons (to make concepts intuitive), Diagrams (to simplify complex ideas), Infographics (to make numbers digestible), and Before/After visuals (to show transformation).

-If you’re presenting a sales presentation, don’t list product features, show them in action.
+If you’re presenting a product presentation, don’t list product features, show them in action.
 Your audience sees the difference before you even explain it.

 People process information in patterns.
 Three is the magic number.